 How To Make Chicken Stock From A Rotisserie Chicken

-Don’t waste the carcass of a store-bought rotisserie chicken.
-Learn how easy it is to make chicken stock in less than one-hour from a store-bought rotisserie chicken!
+Don't waste the carcass of a store-bought rotisserie chicken.
+Learn how easy it is to make chicken stock in less than one-hour from the rotisserie chicken carcass.
+Use it immediately for soup or freeze it for later use.